 The rising cases of cruelty against animals prompted the Ministry of Environment, Forest and Climate Change to issue fresh notice under the Prevention of Cruelty to Animals (Pet Shop) Rules, 2018.

 The notified rules and regulations says “No person shall carry on or continue the business of sale or trade-in pet animals, whether retail or wholesale; or establish or operate a pet shop, or any other establishment engaged in sale, purchase or exchange of pet animals by whatever name called, without obtaining a certificate of registration.”

-Not only this, the registered pet shops have to send reports about the number of animals sold, traded, bartered, brokered, given away, boarded, exhibited, died or euthanised.
+Not only this, the registered pet shops have to send reports about the number of animals sold, traded, bartered, brokered, given away, boarded, exhibited, died, or euthanized.
 The pet shop owner should maintain a book of record in the shop itself, which has basic information about breeders and buyers.
 Any breeder that has puppies for sale will also go through similar procedures to ensure puppies have appropriate care.
 Many pet shops are infamous for applying the minimum care to their animals so they can make a profit off them.
 Now they must get their animals checked over by a vet, in particular cats and dogs.
 They should be taken to a veterinarian hospital and any information about the animal should be passed on to the new owner.

 The rules further added that ” It is compulsory to microchip every puppy by a veterinary practitioner, and the shops must have a functional micro-chip reader within the premises and in reference to the above rules only micro-chipped puppies will be sold.

 According to the rules, the owners of pet shops need to ensure that the animals are not kept on display or in a cage or is housed in accommodation that is not suitable for the species.